• Skip to main content

 Doctors, hospitals, and nurses know that emergencies do arise during labor; medical professionals must monitor and respond appropriately in a timely manner.
 Often, the appropriate response is to perform a cesarean birth (C-section), but those in charge frequently delay making this important decision for too long, causing an otherwise preventable CP birth injury.

-Other common medical mistakes that can lead to CP in a newborn include using an excessive amount of force during delivery, improperly using birthing tools like forceps or vacuum extractors, and failing to diagnose or manage fetal malposition (breech or transverse), umbilical problems, or placental issues.
+Other common medical mistakes that can lead to CP in a newborn include using an excessive amount of force during delivery, improperly using birthing tools like forceps or vacuum extractors, and failing to diagnose or manage fetal malposition (breech or transverse), misuse of epidurals, umbilical problems, or placental issues.

 How to sue a hospital in florida for medical negligence